 Dinner and a (Horse) Show

-You'll discover a combination of an equestrian show with a high dose of campy theatrics at two different venues in Kissimmee.
-Both Arabian Nights and Medieval Times offer a family-friendly evening out in themed surroundings that carry through to the live, interactive show, which you watch from your table while you dine.
+Medieval Times offers a family-friendly evening out in a themed surrounding that carries through to the live, interactive show, which you watch from your table while you dine.

 The Medieval Times dinner attraction is inspired by an 11th century feast and tournament.
 The action takes place in a castle--one of the nine located throughout the U.S. and Canada--which is surrounded by a moat and drawbridge.
 Guests are served a four-course banquet in the arena, encouraged to cheer for one of six knights competing in the joust and other tests of skill.
 Expect almost two hours of jousting, swordsmanship, hand-to-hand combat, horsemanship and falconry, set to a story of the Spanish King Don Carlos and Princess Catalina.